 Your meta description is the brief snippet of information that a search engine will display under your title in search results.
 You only get a little space here (descriptions longer than 160 characters can get cut off), so briefly describe what your blog is about in an engaging fashion.
 An effective CTA will help convince searchers to click through to your site.

 In this search result for an LG smartphone, the company’s meta description calls out a core demographic (cinematographers) and tells the reader that if they click through they will gain more valuable information by learning about specs, deals, and more.
-It’s short, to the point, and gives people a reason to click.
+It’s short, to the point, and gives people a

 Search engines care about the images on your site, but they can’t examine their worth in the same way they can plain text.
 Remember to include alt text for every image you use.
 Alt text helps people with visual disabilities understand what’s on the page, and it’s also used by web crawlers to determine what’s going on in your picture.